numpy/numpy.org/content/en/case-studies/blackhole-image.md

     How are the calibrated data processed to produce an image of something that has never before been directly imaged?
 How can scientists be confident that the image is correct?
+These are some of the challenges overcome in the analysis to produce the image.

 {{< figure src="/images/content_images/cs/dataprocessbh.png" class="csfigcaption" caption="**EHT Data Processing Pipeline**" alt="data pipeline" align="middle" attr="(Diagram Credits: The Astrophysical Journal, Event Horizon Telescope Collaboration)" attrlink="https://iopscience.iop.org/article/10.3847/2041-8213/ab0c57" >}}